 "When we have a job to do, we find something that we can buy or hire to get the job done.
 Understanding the cause of purchase, really improves the chance of success." - Clayton Christensen, Harvard researcher

 Fast forward to today, and things have changed.
-I go to my favorite coffee shop and get a cappuccino almost every day.
+I go to my favorite coffee shop and buy a premium cup almost every day.
+It costs me $3.50.

-But I’m not just here for the caffeine.
-Like Clayton Christensen describes above: getting my daily cappuccino serves a number of jobs in my life.
+But I'm not just here for the caffeine.
+Buying that expensive cup of coffee serves many roles in my life.

-- a chance to get out of the office: to clear my head
+It gives me a chance to get out of the office and clear my head.

-- the walk to the coffee shop: fresh air, exercise.
+The walk to the coffee shop gives me fresh air and exercise.

-- social acknowledgement: to have a barista greet me by name, who knows my favorite drink
+Social acknowledgment: having a barista greet me by name, and who knows my favorite drink, feels good.

-- ritual: the experience of making my coffee just the way I like it
+The ritual: the experience of making my coffee just the way I like it is enjoyable.

-- ownership: when you go to a place every day, you start to feel like you have some ownership.
-You want to represent that ownership to the public (this is why my Instagram feed is filled with photos of cappuccinos).
+When you go to a place every day, you start to feel like you have some ownership over the coffee shop.
+It feels like "your place."

 It's key to understand the jobs your customers hire your product to do.
 Unsure of which features to build next?
 Trying to figure out your marketing strategy?
 Figure out why your customers hire your product and you'll have the insight you need to make good decisions.

-“The only two people who can give you real feedback about your product are people who just purchased it and people who have just canceled.” – Jason Fried, ([source](http://danshipper.com/heres-what-i-learned-hanging-out-with-jason-fried))
+"The only two people who can give you real feedback about your product are people who just purchased it and people who have just canceled." - Jason Fried

 The best way to start understanding JTBD (Jobs to be Done) is to interview and observe folks who have just purchased a product.